swpease/hotdeckfc/README.md

 Recent observations can affect the model:
 ![](images/LECO_fc.png)

-A case that `hotdeckfc` has difficulty with:
+A case that `hotdeckts` has difficulty with:
 ![](images/CRAM_oxygen.png)

 Another difficult case: